rezagh/arduino/README.md

 ** Arduino Uno **

-You will use digital pin modes when dealing with signals that are either "on" or "off", such as an LED, a switch, or another digital IC.
+You will use digital pin modes when dealing with signals that are either "on" or "off", high or low, such as an LED, a switch, or another digital IC.
 Analog inputs are used when you want to read the voltage potential of something.
 This is typically used to read analog sensors.

 Analog Pins: The pins A0 to A5 are used as an analog input and it is in the range of 0-5V.